 The Electronic Data Interchange component in SAP consists of an Intermediate Document (IDoc).We can use interface for the below describe way

 What is EDI Standards

 EDI is an electronic business document exchange between business partners’ computer systems using a common format over a communication network.
 For electronic data interchange, Two commonly used standards are ANSI ASC X12 and EDIFACT for transmitting information electronically.
-ANSI ASC X12 is a committee consisting of members of major organisations, government agencies and EDI software companies that determines EDI knowledge sharing requirements and guidelines.
+ANSI ASC X12 is a committee consisting of members of major organisations, government agencies and EDI software companies that determine EDI knowledge-sharing requirements and guidelines.

 UN/EDIFACT stands for the United Nations EDI for Government, Commerce and Transport and was developed in 1985 using ANSI X12 and UNTDI as basic standards (United Nations Exchange Data Interchange).

-ANSI X12 identifies business paper as transactions and each transaction is defined by a three-digit number, e.g. 880-Purchase Order, 885-Purchase Order Recognition.
+ANSI X12 identifies business papers as transactions and each transaction is defined by a three-digit number, e.g. 880-Purchase Order, 885-Purchase Order Recognition.

 How does it work?